 35×12.5R17 vs 315/70R17 – HEIGHT Differences

-As you can see in the above table, the differences in aspect ratio (sidewall height) is roughly 3.8%.
+As you can see in the above table, the difference in aspect ratio (sidewall height) is roughly 3.8%.

 The table below will show how the aspect ratio affects the accuracy of your speedo readings.